strategineer/personal-website/content/bin/rpg/glogm.md

 ### Light Sources

 Outside of the listed light range, light sources illuminate shadows.
-Vague shapes, movement, and re�ective surfaces will be visible in shadows, but no details can be distinguished.
+Vague shapes, movement, and reflective surfaces will be visible in shadows, but no details can be distinguished.

 | Light Source |  Radius                | Duration                     |